UltraEngine/Documentation/Collision_File_Format.md

     }
 }
 ```
+Also note that mesh shapes can not be physically active.
+They can be collided against, but an entity with a mesh collision applied to it will not be affected by forces and will not move.

-Compound collision shapes can be built from multiple subshapes of any type.
+For more complex shapes, compound collisions can be built from multiple subshapes of any type.
 ```json
 {
 	"collision":